 We are the Waikato’s leading pottery teaching centre and offer a range of classes to suit all abilities, click on classes to learn more.
 Our pottery club activities range from trips to visit potter’s studios, exhibitions, Raku and wood firings and open days.

-Term 4 classes will start the week of October 20 - see "classes" for term 4 class schedule.
+Term 1, 2015 classes will start early Feb - see "classes" for the class schedule.

 Next WSP Committee meeting

 The WSP is active in the community through:

 Joining in community outreach programmes such as Scout and Guide groups

 Helping in schools – encouraging teachers to offer clay experiences to their students and supporting them at no profit to the WSP